How the London election works

 - From the section London

-On 3 May 2012 Londoners will go to the polls to elect a mayor and the 25 members of the Greater London Assembly.
+On 5 May 2016 Londoners go to the polls to elect a mayor and 25 members of the London Assembly.

 How to vote